-Healthway encourages increasing healthy food and drink choices at funded events, activities, and spaces by creating settings that support healthy eating.
-Therefore, for organisations that occupy and manage food and drink outlets or provide their own food and drink services, it will be a condition of funding that sugary drinks will not be on display.
-Sugary drinks may still be sold, however, they cannot be displayed for sale or advertised.
-This condition may also be applied by Healthway through other funded activities.
+Healthway encourages increasing healthy food and drink choices at funded programs, activities and spaces by creating settings that support healthy eating.
+For organisations that occupy and manage food and drink outlets or provide their own food and drink services, it is a condition of funding that sugary drinks will not be on display.
+Sugary drinks may still be sold, however they cannot be displayed for sale or advertised.
+This condition may also be applied by Healthway in relation to other funded activities.

-For event-based projects, funded organisations will also encourage the attendance of food vendors from the Healthier Vendor Guide, or vendors/caterers who are able to offer food and drink options that are consistent with the assessment criteria for inclusion in the Guide.
+For event-based projects, funded organisations must also encourage the attendance of food vendors from the Healthier Vendor Guide, or vendors/caterers who are able to offer food and drink options that are consistent with the assessment criteria for inclusion in the Guide.